jeftegoes/GitOverviewAndCommands/README.md

     - git add `<file-or-directory>` # Example git add README.md or git add DirA
     - git add . # all files into directory
 - View the status of files in the working tree and staging area
   - git status
   - git status -s # -s means short status
 - Creates a snapshot of the current project
   - git commit –m "Comment." # -m means message
 	- git commit --allow-empty -m "My empty commit" # --allow-empty force commit without files
-	- git commit --amend -m "test message" # Replace the tip of the current branch
+	- git commit --amend -m "test message" # Replace the tip of the current branch (Rename)
 - View the commit history
   - git log
   - git log --oneline # --oneline condensed versions of the log
   - git log -10 # limit the log to the most recent # commits
   - git log --oneline --graph
+  - git log --all # To see a combined log of all local and tracking branches
 - Writes commits for a branch to a remote repository
     - git push `[-u] [<repository>] [<branch>]` # Example: git push origin master, use this form to first push
     - git push `[<repository>] [<branch>]`